justlark/fanjam/README.md

 # FanJam

-FanJam is an app that makes organizing conventions easier.
-Con organizers have a shared dashboard where they can schedule panels, assign rooms, and make announcements, and that information is shared with attendees in real time via a web app.
+FanJam is a free event planning app for conventions.
+Con organizers have a dashboard where they can schedule panels, assign rooms, and make announcements, and that information is shared with attendees in real time via a web app.

 ## Architecture